 Abstract

-This document describes Web Services Agreement Negotiation Specification (WS-Agreement Negotiation), a Web Services protocol for negotiating a valid agreement offer between two parties, such as between a service provider and consumer.
-A valid agreement offer may then be input to create an agreement using WS-Agreement (specified in GFD.107).
-WS-Agreement Negotiation can also be used to renegotiate an existing agreement that needs to be modified.
-Thus, WS-Agreement Negotiation provides an additional layer when creating agreements with WS-Agreement.
-WS-Agreement Negotiation provides an additional layer when creating agreements with WS-Agreement is using an extensible XML language for specifying the nature of the agreement offers, and agreement templates to facilitate discovery of compatible agreement parties and ease the process of creating valid agreement offers.
-Agreement templates conforming to the WS-Agreement specification including a negotiation context and a set of negotiation constraints are used for the negotiation.
-The specification consists of all schemas required for the negotiation and the necessary port types.
+This document describes the Web Services Agreement Negotiation Specification (WS-Agreement Negotiation), a Web Services protocol for negotiating agreement offers between two parties, such as between a service provider and a service consumer.
+An agreement offer negotiation may then result in the creation of an agreement using the WS-Agreement specification (published as GFD.107 [GFD107]).
+WS-Agreement Negotiation can also be used to renegotiate an existing agreement.

+WS-Agreement Negotiation provides an additional layer to create agreements with WS-Agreement.
+To achieve this, it defines an extensible XML language for specifying agreement offers and agreement templates.
+These templates are WS-Agreement-compliant and include a negotiation context and a set of negotiation constraints that are used for the negotiation.
+The specification includes all schemas required for the negotiation and the necessary port types.

-All information for creating, managing and monitoring an agreement, based on a valid negotiated agreement offer is not described in this specification but in the specification of WS-Agreement.
+All information for creating, managing, and monitoring an agreement is not described in this document but in the WS-Agreement specification.

 Contents